 The alloplastic materials are recently used as bone substitute.
 They are biologically acceptable, allowing bone ingrowths and bone remodeling while maintaining volume (7).
-Additionally, alloplastic materials have several advantages, such as the lack of required donor site, ample supply, and the non-existence of disease transmission (8).
+Additionally, alloplastic materials have several advantages, such as the lack of required donor site, ample supply, and the nonexistence of disease transmission (8).
 Hydroxyapatite (HA) is the major mineral component in bone, and synthetic apatite has become a common osteoconductive replacement material for bone defects (9).

-The concept of Guided tissue regeneration (GTR) is based on the exclusion of gingival connective tissue cells and prevention of epithelial down growth into the wound, thereby allowing cells with periodontal regenerative potential (PDL cells and bone cells) to enter the periodontal wound first (10).
+Wang et al stated that the concept of Guided tissue regeneration (GTR) is based on the exclusion of gingival connective tissue cells and prevention of epithelial down growth into the wound, thereby allowing cells with periodontal regenerative potential (PDL cells and bone cells) to enter the periodontal wound first (10).
 A new supplement to procedures of tissues regeneration is represented by a platelet concentrate called PRF (Platelet-Rich Fibrin): it was tested for the first time in France by Choukroun et al (11).
-PRF can regulate inflammation and to stimulate the immune process of chemotaxis.
-This natural material seems to accelerate the physiological wound healing; besides, in association with bone grafts, it seems to accelerate new bone formation (11).
+PRF is able to regulate inflammation and to stimulate the immune process of chemotaxis.
+This natural material actually seems to accelerate the physiological wound healing; besides, in association with bone grafts, it seems to accelerate new bone formation (11).
 In the last years, PRF concentrates have been widely used as a supplement to tissue regeneration procedures (12).

 The successful outcome of any implant procedure requires a series of Patient related and procedure dependent parameters (13).
-The volume of bone available and quality of the bone are highly associated with the type of surgical procedure and the type of implant, and both factors play a vital role in the success of dental implant surgery (14).
+The volume of bone available and quality of the bone are highly associated with the type of surgical procedure and the type of implant, and both of these factors play a vital role in the success of dental implant surgery (14).
 The American Association of Oral and Maxillofacial Radiology has stated that cross sectional views are recommended for planning dental implants, and this in combination with the easy accessibility, easy handling, and low radiation dose of CBCT imaging will lead to the widespread use of CBCT imaging in dental implantology (15).
-Computerized tomography may be a useful tool for determining the bone density of interest areas before implant placement, and this valuable information about the bone quality provides dental practitioners to make better treatment planning regarding the implant positions (16).
+Computerized tomography may be a useful tool for determining the bone density of interest areas before implant placement, and this valuable information about the bone quality provides dental practitioners to make better treatment planning regarding the implant positions (16) .Moreover, CBCT can be used to measure dehiscence and to assess bone thickness along the implant.(17).